zendesk/active_record_shards/README.md

       end
     end

-Any where in your app, you can switch to the slave databases, by wrapping you code an on\_slave block:
+You can switch to the slave databases at any point by wrapping your code in an on\_slave block:

     ActiveRecord::Base.on_slave do
       Account.find_by_big_expensive_query